MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 - Gain insights into device compliance, support activity, and warranty coverage.
 - Monitor the status of each device, including warranty expirations and active support requests.
 - Centralize Surface-specific device administration in a single environment.
 - Automatically access comprehensive info from your Intune-enrolled Surface devices.
-When users sign in for the first time, information from these Surface devices automatically flows into the Surface Management Portal, giving you a single pane of glass for Surface-specific device admin activities.
+When users sign in for the first time, information from these Surface devices automatically flows into the Surface Management Portal, providing a unified view for Surface-specific device admin activities.

 ## Access Surface Management Portal